MuhammadVT/ECE5554_final_project/README.md

 Here we show the results of applying the surface fitting error maps to selected datasets. [this notebook](https://github.com/MuhammadVT/ECE5554_final_project/blob/master/surface_fit_evaluation.ipynb)

 ### Evaluation of Regression Model
-Here we chose one of the three models to predict the error vectors and evaluation its performance by visualizing the expected and predicted error distortion maps.
+Here we choose one of the three regression models to predict the error vectors and evaluation its performance by visualizing the expected and predicted error distortion maps.
 Please see the details in [this notebook](https://github.com/MuhammadVT/ECE5554_final_project/blob/master/regression_model_evaluation.ipynb)